 The operation has expanded so that composting is now available in academic buildings on campus, such as in department offices and in administrative buildings.
 It is also available to off-campus students who would like to participate, although they are responsible for delivering their compost to the pile.
-Otherwise, the sustainability interns collect all the compost on campus and deliver it to "the pile" which is located behind the eGarden.
+Otherwise, the sustainability interns collect all the compost on campus and deliver it to the windrow style compost system which is located behind the eGarden.
 They use the eGarden to clean out the compost buckets before returning them to their original location.

 The compost pile.